xsuchy/modulemd/README.rst

                 SPEC files, custom patches, the metadata file and similar. data/license/content:
-                The license of the module content, i.e. RPMs. data/requires:
+                The license of the module content, i.e. RPMs. data/buildrequires:
+                A dictionary of the module's build dependencies, with keys being the required modules' names and the values the minimum required versions of these.
+        data/requires:
-                A dictionary of the module's dependencies, with keys being the required modules' names and the values the minimum required versions of these.
+                A dictionary of the module's runtime dependencies, with keys being the required modules' names and the values the minimum required versions of these.
         data/references: